Aider-AI/aider/docs/unified-diffs.md

 ### Choose a familiar editing format

-Unified diffs are perhaps the most commonly used format for showing how source code files have been changed.
-This is because it is the default output format of `git diff`:
+Unified diffs are perhaps the most commonly used format for showing changes to code, because it's the default output format of `git diff`:

 ```diff
 $ git diff hello.py